-Estimate Your 2011 Portfolio Rate of Return – Calculator
+Estimate Your Portfolio Personal Rate of Return – Calculator

-Some of you may be wondering how well your specific portfolio performed last year.
-Let’s say you started the year with $10,000 and put in another $5,000 throughout the year, and ended up with $16,000.
+Updated and revised for 2014.
+Some of you may be wondering how well your specific portfolio performed last year (or over any specific period of time).
+Let’s say you started the year with $10,000 and put in another $5,000 through 10 different deposits spaced throughout the year, and ended up with $16,000.
 What was your rate of return?
 Your main goal is simply to separate the effect of new deposits (or withdrawals) and your actual return from investments.

-Figuring out your exact personal rate of return requires you to know the exact dates of all your deposits and withdrawals, along with a financial calculator or software program with an IRR function.
-However, for an simple and quick estimate of your returns, try this calculator instead:
+Figuring out your exact personal rate of return requires you to know the exact dates of all your deposits and withdrawals, along with a financial calculator or spreadsheet program with an IRR function (example here).
+However, for a quick and simple estimate of your returns, try this calculator instead:

 Initial Balance: $